A248/LibertyBans/README.md

 ### Features

-* Option to use MySQL.
-Local file database (using HSQLDB) is available for those who do not need MySQL.
+* Option to use local file-based HyperSQL database, or remote MariaDB/MySQL database.
 * No complicated installation.
 All dependencies are automatically downloaded with hard-coded secure SHA-512 hashes used to validate the downloads.
 * Enhanced database-oriented performance emphasising database-side calculations through stored procedures.
 Further optimisation on MySQL using MySQL events.
 * Compact database storage setup.
 UUIDs are stored in minimal form as raw bytes instead of strings.
 Same for IP addresses.